henrikrxn/webassembly-experiments/wasiconsole-hello-world/README.md

 ## .NET WASI app

+Staying on .NET 8 as it seems that `wasi-experimental` will not be supported in .NET 9.
+See [issue on Github](https://github.com/dotnet/runtime/pull/108877)

 ## Build

 You should also be able to use the `Release` configuration, but I only tried it with `Debug`.